Kadiralpcil/shopfy-sample/README.md

 - Shopify store has products with images
 - Admin API access token has necessary permissions for product reading
 - Images are accessible via public URLs
-- Modern browser with support for ES2020+ features
 - Development environment with Node.js v18+

-## Troubleshooting

-- Ensure your Shopify access token has the required permissions
-- Verify that your store domain is correct in the environment variables
-- Check that both frontend and backend servers are running
-- Make sure your Shopify store has products with images for testing